Think back to the last time you moved.

 - Awesome apartment in a great location, courtesy of Landing

 With that, it seems like you’re almost ready to transition to Denver life.
 All that’s left is to put on your head-to-toe Broncos gear, lament the city’s rush hour traffic, and crack open a craft beer at happy hour—then, your transformation to a full-time Denver resident will be complete.
+Looking for similar cities to Denver?
+Check out our listings of furnished apartments in Salt Lake City.

 FiveThirtyEight.
 When April Snow Showers Blanket Spring Flowers. https://fivethirtyeight.com/features/when-april-snow-showers-blanket-spring-flowers/